Tanner253/DrillDrillDrill/README.md

 # DrillDrillDrill
-Been workin --> less time to code will find time to transfer solutions to github soon All solutions . are found in the Program.cs files of each folder.
+Been workin --> less time to code will find time to transfer solutions to github soon...
+All solutions . are found in the Program.cs files of each folder.

 .